XR-RB (22)

 On Friday July 7, twelve members of Extinction Rebellion Boston gathered together with local residents on Revere Beach to mourn the loss of our marine species.
 Dressed in funeral attire and costumed as "ocean people," the group walked slowly through the crowds of summer revelers, carrying artistic fish puppets.
 Shortly before the march began, one activist delivered a "eulogy for the ocean" for the assembled crowd, including phrases like "Dearly beloved, we are gathered here today to mourn the loss of our marine species" and "We need our leaders to take action now.
 Life on this earth began in the ocean, we have these waters to thank for our existence, and our health as humans and as a planet lies in our oceans."
 The funeral procession continued until the mourners reached the shore across from the pedestrian bridge, pausing every few moments to pay honors to extinct and endangered marine animals.
 Then shared a moment of silence for the ocean life that has been lost at the hands of humanity's misuse of resources.

-When asked why they participated in the beach funeral to protest biodiversity loss, local climate activist Jorma McSwiggan responded, "I love to grill and take my pets out in the yard, but I can't anymore because of the rat poison that neighbors put out.
+When asked why they participated in the beach funeral to protest biodiversity loss, one East Boston activist responded, "I love to grill and take my pets out in the yard, but I can't anymore because of the rat poison that neighbors put out.
 They do this because they are afraid their families will get bit by rodents.
 I would argue that we don't have a rat problem at all.
 We have a falcon, hawk, grackle, and coyote shortage.
 We have that shortage because we have a human infestation.
 When there is a disruption in biodiversity, it ripples out and spreads in ways that can be impossible for the average person to predict, but can have a direct impact on day-to-day life."

-McSwiggan continued, "Our oceans are strong and beautiful, but they can only take so much and one by one marine species are dying out.
+The East Boston activist continued, "Our oceans are strong and beautiful, but they can only take so much and one by one marine species are dying out.
 We need our leaders to take action now.
 Life on this earth began in the ocean, we have these waters to thank for our existence, and our health as humans and as a planet lies in our oceans.
 At this Beach Funeral, we honor the water, the life it has given us, and the life we have taken away."

 Background for this demonstration: